 Note: The ACTIONS line above defines what cmond can do to the PROCS processes.
-It is not the same as action scripts.
 These actions must be the same for every agent.
+(It does not refer to action scripts.)

 If you create a new monitoring agent, you must also create a corresponding file in the /var/cluster/cmon/process_groups directory that contains similar information about the new agent.
-To do this, you can copy the ip_addresses file and modify
+To do this, you can copy the ip_addresses file and modify the PROCS line to list the executables that constitute your new agent.
+These executables must be located in the /usr/cluster/bin directory.
+You should not modify the other configuration lines (TYPE, ACTIONS, and AUTOACTION).